MilleniumMods/-Fabulously-Optimized-Forge/README.md

 # Known issues
 - 1.12.2:
-1. Nothirium causes OptiFine's DynamicLights not work at all.
+1. Nothirium causes OptiFine's DynamicLights to not work at all.
 - 1.16.5:

 - 1.19.3: